fagiolini/fagiolini.github.io/_posts/2020-12-10-ribollita.md

 10. add your boiled beans and mix.

-11. add the bread and mix well, turn off the heat and leave the pot covered for at least 10 minutes. the bread will absorbe the broth and will soften. you will end up with a pretty dry soup!
+11. add the bread and mix well, turn off the heat and leave the pot covered for at least 10 minutes. the bread will absorbe the broth and will soften. with these quantities you will end up with a pretty dry "soup", but ribollita comes in many different shapes, add more broth to make it more soupy to your taste.

 12. garinish with some basil, serve and enjoy!